CalibB/odin-recipes/README.md

 # odin-recipes

-First assignment from The Odin Project Curriculum at the end of the foundations html section.
+This is the first assignment of [TOP(The Odin Project)](https://www.theodinproject.com) foundations course, more specifically from the end of the html section.